-George is in his early 80’s now and has a lifetime of experience including some trial and error in the wine industry.
+George is in his mid 80’s now and has a lifetime of experience including some trial and error in the wine industry.
 The focus of his tours are educational and questions are encouraged.
 You can tell a true farmer by looking at their hands.
 If they are spotless they are not a farmer – often before tours begin, George will have been working in the vineyards and one will notice his dirty hands and scuffed up jeans.

-Water is an issue in this area and Hendry tends to dry farm their vineyards after the vines have been well established, usually after 5 or 6 years.
+Water is an issue in this slice of the valley and Hendry tends to dry farm their vineyards after the vines have been well established, usually after 5 or 6 years.
 His vineyards are extremely diverse ranging from cooler moister regions near a local creek up to higher drier benchland.
 George has been keeping rainfall records on the property over the past 50 years and on average has interestingly noticed that his vineyard receives several more inches of rain today then when he first started keeping track.

 George has conducted tests on his older Chardonnay’s that were bottled with corks.
 He noticed varying degrees of oxidation between each of the wines and also how the flavors were affected.
 These wines in other words did not age consistently.
 He also conducted blind tasting tests on some of his wine club members between screw capped wines and wines that were bottled with corks (same wine, same vintages).
 Finding that most people chose the screw capped versions and based on his studies of older chardonnays, he now bottles his lighter white wines, the Chardonnays and some of his lighter reds with screw caps.
 He has noticed how screw caps keep the wine fresher, preserve the “fruitiness and extend the shelf life.

-Borrowing from wine terminology George holds three “blocks” dear when making wine: keep the alcohol under control, produce dry wines – not sweet, and do not allow oak to take control of the flavors.
+Borrowing from wine terminology George holds three “blocks” close to the vest when making wine: keep the alcohol under control, produce dry wines – not sweet, and do not allow oak to take control of the flavors.
 George is also passionate about how wine should pair with food and will make pairing suggestions for every one of the wines you taste.
 If your tour is closer to lunch time you may find yourself becoming quite hungry just listening to his pairing advice and he will invariably recommend the nearby La Taquiza restaurant.

 An interesting side by side comparison is his un-oaked Chardonnay and his barrel fermented Chardonnay.
-Its fairly easy to notice the color differences between the two wines and the aromas and flavors are pronouncedly different.
+Its fairly easy to notice the color differences between the two wines and the aromas and flavors are markedly different.
 The unoaked Chardonnay is a true varietal expression of this grape whereas the oaked version brings a more rounded mouth feel and additional flavors imparted from the oak including a nuttiness, notes of almond and zesty spicy notes.